1700188979/National-College-Student-Embedded-Chip-and-System-Design-Competition/README.md

-# National-College-Student-Embedded-Chip-and-System-Design-Competition
-Embedding project (later optimized and the code structure was changed)
+# The Project of National-College-Student-Embedded-Chip-and-System-Design-Competition (later optimized and the code structure was changed)